Does A U Visa Lead To A Green Card?

 Eligibility Requirements For A U Visa

-To be eligible for applying for a U visa in the United States you need to fulfill the following requirements:
+To be eligible to apply for a U visa in the United States, you need to fulfill the following requirements:

 • You’ve been a victim of a crime that qualifies under the U visa category.